 What will be happening in the background once I notify the University?

 When a student or member of staff notifies us of a possible or confirmed case of Covid-19, various support measures are activated.

 Support for self-isolating students in halls will be led by the hall manager.
-This will ensure meals are taken to the student's door, rooms are properly marked as 'no entry', and other household members are notified and supported to take appropriate measures.
+This will ensure meals, where appropriate, are taken to the student's door, rooms are properly marked as 'no entry', and others are supported to take appropriate measures if necessary.